k3s-io/k3s/README.md

 ## etcd

-Connection to postgres can be established using the following command:
+Connection to etcd3 can be established using the following command:

 ```
 k3s server --storage-backend=etcd3 --storage-endpoint="https://127.0.0.1:2379"